EOCOnline/eoconline.github.io/content/english/resources2/2022/open-fema-ng-client.md

 With encouragement :+1: /funding:

 - [ ] Select any of the datasets for display
+- [ ] Update to latest version of Angular using signals
 - [ ] Support access to key API parameters
 - [ ] Move 'View' component code to an 'abstract' class where possible for consistency and streamlined sharing of code
 - [ ] More analysis & filtering options to aid analysis/investigation